ps2map/ps2map-api/tools/README.md

 - **raw**: Only extract the map tiles, leaving them as 256 px tiles in DDS format.
 - **convert**: Extract the map tiles and export them as 256 px tiles in PNG format.
-- ~~**apl**: Export the map tiles and save them as 1024 px JPEG images using the APL naming scheme.~~ APL will move to the in-game coordinate system soon.
+- ~~**repo**: Export the map tiles and save them as 1024 px JPEG images using the repository's naming scheme.~~ This project will move to the in-game coordinate system soon.
 As a result, this mode is deprecated and will be replaced soon.
 - **merge**: Merge the map tiles into a single large PNG image.

 For detailed information on the command line switches available, please refer to the script's help (invoked via the `--help` switch).